tokunwarsingh/ai/README.md

 ## About the Project

-This script fetches the last three months of historical data for a specified stock ticker using the `yfinance` library.
+This script fetches the last three months of historical data for a specified stock ticker or company name using the `yfinance` library.
 It then uses the Google Gemini Pro model to analyze this data and generate an investment recommendation, trend analysis, and risk assessment.
+The application is configured to prioritize stocks listed on Indian exchanges (NSE or BSE) when a company name is provided.

 ## Getting Started